Not My Job: We Quiz Actor And Director Olivia Wilde On Buffalo Wild Wings

 SAGAL: Yeah.
 This movie, "Booksmart" - it's about two young women.
 They're about to graduate high school.
 It's also very contemporary.
 If I'm not mistaken, it takes place right now, the spring of 2019.

-WILDE: Yes.
-That's right.
+WILDE: Yes, that's right.

-SAGAL: And you are to me a very young person, but you're not that young.
+SAGAL: And you are, to me, a very young person, but you're not that young.

 SAGAL: So did you have to learn stuff about, like, what high school kids are like now and how they were different when you were graduating high school?

 WILDE: Yeah.
 Basically, they're just a lot better now.
 They're much smarter.
 They're much cooler.
 They're much more evolved.
 They're much more fluid.
 And then I had to learn some of their cool lingo because I am 100,000 years old, and I had to kind of catch up on how they talk.
 And they have cool lingo.
-Like, for the longest time, I didn't know what they meant what they were, like, rad fit, Liv.
+Like, for the longest time, I didn't know what they meant when they were, like, rad fit, Liv.
 And I'm, like, what are they saying?